The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Note that potentially for companies within the transfer pricing regime, one would also have to consider the transfer pricing provisions if a property is let at less than a market rate.
-See the Overview of transfer pricing principles guidance note.
+See the Transfer pricing rules ― overview guidance note.

 If a property is let on uncommercial terms, strictly any expenditure is not incurred wholly and exclusively for the property business and so would not be deductible.
 However, HMRC are prepared to allow the expenses to be deducted up to the amount of the rent, ie the net income is nil.
-The expenses cannot create a loss and any excess expenses cannot be carried forward for deduction from income in a later year.
+The expenses cannot create a loss and any excess expenses cannot be carried forward for ded

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.